chasdabigone/msdp-web-server/README.md

 # MSDP Data Relay & Web Viewer

 This project provides a system to relay data from MUD (Multi-User Dungeon) clients like ZMud and Tintin++ to a backend server, which then broadcasts this data to a real-time web-based character viewer.
-Compatible with any client that can send a http POST request.
+Although it was developed for compatibility with MSDP, it can be used with any client that can send a http POST request.

 ![Web Client Screenshot](images/servershot.JPG)